 Understanding the Employee Retention Credit

 The Employee Retention Credit was created in March 2020 under the CARES Act.
-This initiative was an incentive for employers to retain employees on payroll during the Coronavirus Pandemic.
-The tax credit is available to employers whose business was more than nominally impacted by governmental shutdowns or whose profits suffered a significant decline due to the COVID-19 pandemic.
+This initiative was an incentive for employers to retain employees on payroll during the COVID-19 pandemic.
+The tax credit is available to employers whose business was more than nominally impacted by governmental shutdowns or whose profits suffered a significant decline due to the pandemic.

 To apply for the credit, eligible employees must submit their qualified wages paid, including any applicable health care costs, when they submit their 941-X form to the Internal Revenue Service tax office.
 Eligible employers must file Form 941-X for each calendar quarter in which they wish to claim the Employee Retention Credit.

 Qualified wages are those paid to an employee after March 12, 2020, and before January 1, 2021.
 The amount of the credit is 50 percent of qualified wages paid by the employer to employees during the covered period – limited to the first $10,000 in wages paid during the year for 2020 and per quarter for 2021.

 The definition of qualified wages for 2020 differs slightly depending on how many employees a business had in 2019.
 For an eligible employer that averaged more than 100 full-time employees in 2019, qualified wages are those paid to an employee for time that the employee is not providing services due to either a significant decline in gross receipts or a full or partial shutdown because of a government-mandated shutdown.

 For eligible employers with less than 100 full-time employees, qualified wages are the wages paid to any employee under the same circumstances.
 However, it is imperative that these expenses were paid after March 12, 2020, and before January 1, 2022, as this is the period covered by the laws related to the Employee Retention Tax Credit.